 4. Beischel, J. (2015, May).
 Assessing hematological and psychophysiological correlates of anomalous information reception in mediums.
 34th Annual Meeting of the Society for Scientific Exploration, Rockville, Maryland.

 5. Beischel, J., & Boccuzzi, M. (2017, February 15).
 Spirit talks and spirit walks: After-death communication in the laboratory.
 Forever Family Foundation [webinar].

 6. Beischel, J., Boccuzzi, M., Biuso, M., & Rock, A. J. (2015).
 Anomalous information reception by research mediums under blinded conditions II: Replication and extension.
 EXPLORE: The Journal of Science & Healing, 11(2), 136-142. doi: 10.1016/j.explore.2015.01.001

-7. Beischel, J., Boccuzzi, M., & Tassone, S. (submitted).
+7. Beischel, J., Boccuzzi, M., & Tassone, S. (in press).
 Hematological and psychophysiological correlates of anomalous information reception in mediums.
 EXPLORE: The Journal of Science & Healing.

 8. Beischel, J., Rock, A., & Boccuzzi, M. (2013, June).
 The source of mediums information: A quantitative phenomenological analysis.
 Presented at the 32nd Annual Meeting of the Society for Scientific Exploration, Dearborn, Michigan.